KennethScott/hostbridge/README.md

 # Hostbridge Extension

-This extension adds options for Making and Executing Hostbridge scripts to the Explorer context menu as well as the Editor context menu.
-It also adds a Hostbridge view that acts as a host repository browser.
+This extension adds options to Make, Execute, and Put Hostbridge scripts on the Explorer context menu as well as the Editor context menu.
+It also adds a Hostbridge Explorer that acts as a host repository browser.
 The repository browser provides context menu options to Get and Delete content items.

 ## Features